 That change in federal law came in May.
 Delaware, New Jersey, Mississippi, and West Virginia have all launched legal sports betting since then.
 Several other states are lining up to do the same.

 However, sports betting is stumbling over the same operator suitability issues that have plagued online poker in California.
 Native American gaming tribes are fighting to hold on to the monopoly they enjoy on casino gaming.
-Commercial cardrooms appear to want to expand gambling any way they can.
+California cardrooms appear to want to expand gambling any way they can.

 Editorial credit: Ken Wolter / Shutterstock.com